BlinkDynamo/nc-scout/README.md

 example_file.txt        # The file extention '.txt' is ignored, resulting in the filename body 'example_file', which is snakecase.
 .example_file.RAR       # The file extention '.RAR' is ignored, resulting in the filename body 'example_file', which is snakecase.

 # Search for non-matches:
 nc-scout search flatcase ./
 # Output:
-..example_file          # The leading period is ignored, resulting in the filename body '.example', which is not snakecase. example_file.exe.txt    # The file extention '.txt' is ignored, resulting in the filename body 'example_file.exe', which is not snakecase.
+.example_file           # The leading period is ignored, resulting in the filename body 'example_file', which is not flatcase. example_file.exe.txt    # The file extention '.txt' is ignored, resulting in the filename body 'example_file.exe', which is not flatcase.

 ```